datakurre/blog/content/blog/2023/03/rcc-camunda-cloud/index.md

 ## Further reading

-If you got interested, there's plenty of on-line material for learning more and filling the gaps left into this introduction:
+If you got interested, there's much online material for learning more and filling the gaps left into this introduction:

-* [Robocorp Quickstart Guide](https://robocorp.com/docs/quickstart-guide) is the gateway for all the official resources onRCC based automation.
+* [Robocorp Quickstart Guide](https://robocorp.com/docs/quickstart-guide) is the portal for all the official resources on RCC based automation.
 Just remember, that with Camunda Platform and the RCC integration shown here, you may not need to use their cloud offering at all.

-* Our [RoboCon 2023 automation workshop](https://datakurre.github.io/automation-playground/) material remain available.
+* Our [RoboCon 2023 automation workshop](https://datakurre.github.io/automation-playground/) materials remain to be available.
 They describe in detailed examples, how to configure BPMN tasks for RCC automation bots.
 Even with just Zeebe, without any Camunda cloud offerings.

-* Finally, [Camunda Platform documentation](https://docs.camunda.io/), of rouces, is available for all the remaining BPMN or Camunda related questions.
+* Finally, [Camunda Platform documentation](https://docs.camunda.io/), of course, is available for all the remaining BPMN or Camunda related questions.

 Happy automation!